Updated: 7 August 2022

 Coffee produced in both Chiapas and Oaxaca is known as ‘Altura’ – high grown – and is “considered to be very high quality and among the finest grown in the Americas.”
 With coffee available in the many coffee shops of Oaxaca City at very reasonable prices (average price of an Americano is 30 pesos / $1.45 USD), it allows you to be able to sample the various coffee beans produced in the region and from other parts of Mexico.

-Offering a fantastic selection of coffee beans from all around Oaxaca, Filemón is undoubtedly one of the best coffee shops in Oaxaca City.
+Offering a fantastic selection of coffee beans from all around Oaxaca, Filemón y Sagrado (newly named) is undoubtedly one of the best coffee shops in Oaxaca City.
 Here you can sample roasts from regions such as: Sierra Sur, Sierra Norte and La Cañada.
 They have coffee sealed and ready to purchase if you want to brew it yourself at home.
-A simple americano is my personal favourite but I do love their experiments with the Cascara Fizz and Cold Brew Tonic – they’re extremely refreshing for a hot Oaxacan day, especially on their new terrace.
+A simple Americano is my personal favourite but I do love their experiments with the Cascara Fizz and Cold Brew Tonic – they’re extremely refreshing for a hot Oaxacan day, especially in their new patio.
 For those that add milk to their brew, their flat white packs a punch and their lattes are silky smooth.

-Of course, you can accompany your coffee with a freshly baked pastry or try a dish from their innovative menu.
-At weekends, check ahead as they sometimes have events where they don’t offer their usual menu.
+Of course, you can accompany your coffee with a freshly baked pastry from Sagrado or try a dish from their innovative menu.

 2. MUSS CAFE